 CRITERION: SETTING ANALYSIS: The current Historical Building is presently centrally located on the 45.74 acre site located at 4220 North 58 Avenue.
-The integration of the House placed in the central courtyard of the development which will provide a Historical Charm and serve as a small amenity building at the core and in the consolidated location of the Site.
+The applicant notes that the integration of the House placed in the central courtyard of the development which will provide a "historical charm" and serve as a small amenity building and local landmark within the Planned Development.